The American Journal of Semiotics

 Christopher Morrissey, Managing Editor

 The American Journal of Semiotics is a peer-reviewed research publication with an interdisciplinary focus on the general subject of signs and sign systems.
-The journal explores all communication and culture experienced as discourse codes, including events, messages, practices, and texts expressed and perceived as cultural, social, and natural subjects or objects.
-It publishes topical articles, response articles or comments, and critical reviews, and also provides a venue for unusually long manuscripts.
-There are no methodological restrictions but all contributions must combine a rigorous standard of scholarly research with the appropriate application of a semiotic theory and method relevant to the author's chosen subject matter.
+It explores all communication and culture experienced as discourse codes, including events, messages, practices, and texts expressed and perceived as cultural, social, and natural subjects or objects.
+TAJS publishes topical articles, response articles or comments, and critical reviews, and also provides a venue for unusually long manuscripts.

 Current Issue + Archive